How to set up and use Music Assistant for Home Assistant

-Currently, Music Assistant supports the following music services, with upcoming support for both Tidal and Deezer already announced.
+As of now, Music Assistant supports the following music services, and it's been announced that support for Tidal and Deezer is coming soon:

-The locally stored files, do need to be stored - or be accessible - locally.
-Music Assistant does not support mounting shares directly.
-I have solved this by mounting my media folder as a Docker mount.
-That way, Music Assistant sees the files as local files, despite them being located in another folder.
+It's worth noting that the locally stored files need to be stored or accessible locally, as Music Assistant doesn't support mounting shares directly.
+But don't fret – this is an easy fix.
+I, personally, mounted my media folder as a Docker mount, which allows Music Assistant to see the files as local files, even though they're located in a different folder.

-Music Assistant can't import services already integrated with Home Assistant.
-For example, if you have the Spotify integration already set up, you will need to add your credentials again during the configuration of Music Assistant.
-This is unlikely to change anytime soon, as the Spotify integration with Home Assistant acts as a media player, and won't import your library.
+It's worth noting that Music Assistant can't import services that are already integrated with Home Assistant.
+For instance, if you've already set up the Spotify integration, you will need to enter your credentials again when configuring Music Assistant.
+Unfortunately, this is unlikely to change anytime soon, as the Spotify integration with Home Assistant functions as a media player, and doesn't import your library.

 Hiding source players and creating media players for Music Assistant

-The final step is to choose which advanced settings you want to enable or disable.
-I suggest leaving these settings enabled, as they are by default.
-Let's go through these options, as it will help you understand Music Assistant somewhat better:
+The final step in the configuration process is to choose which advanced settings you want to enable or disable.
+I recommend leaving these settings enabled, as they are set by default.
+Let's go through these options, as they can help you understand Music Assistant even better:

-If you intend to use Music Assistant for your media needs, you will want to add its media players to the dashboard, and not the source media player.
-In the screenshot below, you can see both the Music Assistant media player (top), and the source media player (bottom).
-The source player only presents basic controls, and shows the track info as 'Streaming from Music Assistant'.
-The Music Assistant media player gives you full control, and shows the track and artist, alongside the cover art of the track playing (Lisa by Kaufmann).
+If you intend to use Music Assistant for your media needs, it's best to add its media players to the dashboard, rather than the source media player.
+In the screenshot below, you can see both the Music Assistant media player (at the top), and the source media player (at the bottom).
+The source player only presents basic controls and shows the track info as “Streaming from Music Assistant.”
+The Music Assistant media player, on the other hand, gives you full control and displays the track and artist, along with the cover art of the track playing (in this example, “Lisa” by Kaufmann).

-If you want your Home Assistant Dashboard to continue looking good after setting up Music Assistant, make sure you adjust the displayed entities.
+To ensure that your Home Assistant Dashboard looks its best after setting up Music Assistant, be sure to adjust the displayed entities accordingly.

 Using the Music Assistant interface

-In its current state, the Music Assistant definitely opts for form over function.
-This is one area I hope to see improved over the coming months, as I'm sure many users would want to use it on wall-mounted tablets.
-Upon opening up Music Assistant, which places a link in the Home Assistant Sidebar, you will be able to select between artists, albums, tracks, playlists, or radio.
+Using the Music Assistant interface is a breeze, although it currently prioritizes form over function.
+I'm hoping to see improvements in this area over the coming months, as I'm sure many users would love to use it on wall-mounted tablets.
+Once you've opened up Music Assistant (which places a link in the Home Assistant Sidebar), you'll be able to choose between artists, albums, tracks, playlists, or radio.

-The latter will import any radio stations you have marked as favourites in TuneIn, assuming you have set it up during the configuration.
-Currently, Music Assistant does not import any radio stations from Home Assistant's media browser.
+The “radio” option will import any stations you've marked as favourites in TuneIn, provided you've set it up during the configuration process.
+However, Music Assistant doesn't currently import any radio stations from Home Assistant's media browser.

-The real magic happens once you delve into an artist and see how Music Assistant handles multiple sources.
-Instead of displaying duplicates, Music Assistant will merge any libraries you configured.
-In the example below, I have the Arctic Monkeys both in my Spotify library, and I have ripped a CD and stored the files locally.
+The real magic happens when you delve into an artist and see how Music Assistant handles multiple sources.
+Instead of displaying duplicates, Music Assistant merges any libraries you've configured.
+In the example below, I have the Arctic Monkeys in my Spotify library, as well as ripped from a CD and stored locally.
 An icon indicates the source for each track.
-The system relies on the ID3 tags stored in the music file, so if these aren't set up correctly, you are going to have a bad time.
-I can recommend the application Mp3tag for your ID3 tag editing needs.
+The system relies on the ID3 tags stored in the music file, so make sure to set them up correctly using a tool like Mp3tag for seamless use.

 From here, you can start playing any artist, album, or track.
-What you can also do is use Music Assistant as a jukebox, by adding various items to your queue.
-It is worth noting that Music Assistant will automatically pick the highest quality track.
-So if not all of your local files are showing, it is because they are of lesser quality to what is available online.
+What's more, you can use Music Assistant as a jukebox by adding various items to your queue.
+However, it's worth noting that Music Assistant automatically picks the highest quality track, so if not all of your local files are showing, it's because they're of lesser quality than what's available online.

 Using Music Assistant entities in automations and scripts